-The Steps In Replenishment Processing
+• The Steps in the Replenishment Processing

-This section describes the methods and processes involved in tracking usage, creating buy recommendations, and vendor purchase orders.
+This section describes the methods and processes involved in tracking usage, creating buy recommendations, and creating vendor purchase orders.

 Replenishment Basics

 Effective Replenishment strategies are central to economical inventory control.
 Inventory costs account for a substantial portion of a company's expenses.
 Inventory costs include not only the initial purchase of inventory, but storage and management costs as well.
 Successful inventory management requires that a minimum level of inventory be maintained that guarantees excellent customer service and satisfaction.